-Operational risk governance standard III: Risk Type Controllers ("RTCs") act as the 2nd LoD control functions for operational risks.
+Operational risk requirements for the Second Line of Defence (2 LoD): Risk Type Controllers ("RTCs") act as the 2nd LoD control functions for all sub-risk types under the overarching risk type "operational risks".

 RTCs establish the framework and define risk appetite statements for the specific operational risk type they control.
-They monitor the risk type's profile against risk appetite and exercise a veto on risk appetite breaches.
-RTCs define the risk management and control standards and independently oversee and challenge risk owners' implementation of these standards as well as their risk-taking and management activities.
-RTCs establish independent operational risk governance and prepare aggregated risk type profile reporting.
-As risk type experts, RTCs define the risk type and its taxonomy and support and facilitate the implementation of risk management standards and processes in the 1st LoD.
+RTCs define the minimum risk management and control standards and independently monitor and challenge risk owners' implementation of these standards in their day-to-day processes, as well as their risk-taking and management activities.
+RTCs provide independent operational risk oversight and prepare aggregated risk type profile reporting.
+RTCs monitor the risk type's profile against risk appetite and have a right to veto risk decisions leading to foreseeable risk appetite breaches.
+As risk type experts, RTCs define the risk type and its taxonomy and support and facilitate the implementation of the risk type framework in the 1st LoD.
 To maintain their independence, RTC roles are located only in infrastructure functions.
-Giving advice does not impact the independence of the RTC.